mw-5/storefront-backend/README.md

 5. Create the databases:

-	- To connect psql to docker container that runs PostgreSQL database follow these steps (Linux terminal):
+	- To connect psql to docker container that runs PostgreSQL database follow these steps:
 		1.)
-To get container id run:
+To get container id and container name run: docker ps
-			docker ps
 		2.)
-To connect to container with bash run: docker exec -it id_of_container bash
+To connect to container as postgres superuser with psql run: docker exec -it <id_of_container | name_of_container> psql -U postgres
-		3.)
-To connect with psql to database server run: su postgres
-			psql postgres

 	- Execute these commands from psql to create user role and databases:
 		CREATE USER yourusername WITH PASSWORD yourpassword;